mopidy/mopidy/docs/devenv.rst

 --------------------------------

 Next up, we'll want to run Mopidy from the Git repo.
 There's two reasons for
-this: First of all, it lets you easily change the source code, restart Mopidy, and see the change take effect.
+this: first of all, it lets you easily change the source code, restart Mopidy, and see the change take effect.
 Second, it's a convenient way to keep at the bleeding edge, testing the latest developments in Mopidy itself or test some extension against the latest Mopidy changes.